Microcore/PiDDNS/README.md

 ### Notice ###

 Basic functionality tested, yet there might still be some problems.
-Use as your own risk.
+Use at your own risk.

 ### License ###